-Are you thinking of getting a payday loan to help you with holiday expenses?
+Are you thinking of getting a payday loan to cover your expenses until your next paycheque?
 A payday loan might seem tempting.
-It’s hard to walk down the street these days without noticing a cash store that specializes in these small to mid-size loans.
-But know that payday loan debt is the most expensive kind of debt you can have because of the high-interest rates.
+It’s hard to walk down the street these days without noticing a cash store that specializes in these small to medium-size loans.
+Do a simple online search for payday loans and you will find countless websites that offer cash loans, approved in minutes.
+But you should know that payday loan debt is the most expensive kind of debt you can have because of the extremely high interest rates.

-With the holidays just around the corner, you may think you need the extra $500 they’re offering.
-Who doesn’t feel the squeeze this time of year?
-But you should avoid this type of bad debt that is extremely expensive and time-sensitive.
+If you are dealing with the affordability and debt challenges that so many Canadian households are experiencing, you may think you need the extra cash a payday lender is offering.
+But you should avoid this type of bad debt that is extremely expensive and time sensitive.

 You will need to pay this amount back, in full, plus interest once the term is over.
-So you need to subtract $300 plus around $63 from your next pay.
-In fact, part of your loan conditions is to either provide a post-dated cheque for the total loan amount or consent to what is called a “pre-authorized debit” which allows the lender to withdraw the repayment directly from your bank account when the loan is due.
+So, you need to subtract $300 plus around $63 from your next pay.
+In fact, one of the conditions of your loan is to either provide a post-dated cheque for the total loan amount or consent to what is called a “pre-authorized debit” which allows the lender to withdraw the repayment directly from your bank account when the loan is due.
 This makes it easier to forget about the due date and increases your chances of defaulting on repayment.
 Things get very expensive when this happens.

 If your cash flow is already tight, do you think you’ll have an extra $363 (plus some to spare) on your next paycheque?
 Be honest.
 If you cannot repay that amount on time, you run the risk of getting yourself into a debt trap or a debt loop, where you’re continually borrowing from somewhere else to pay back your initial payday loan.

 Before you resort to getting a payday loan, consider having an honest conversation with family or friends about your situation.
-If you’re having difficulty finding extra funds for gifts and holiday extras this year, you’re likely not alone.
+If you’re having difficulty finding extra funds this year, you’re likely not alone.
 The pandemic has left many households feeling financially stretched.
-Even after the holidays, family and friends can be a great source of support any time you’re feeling overwhelmed by your financial problems.
-Talking about your financial problems with a loved one can be a great source of comfort and can spur you on to find the right debt solution.
+Family and friends can be a great source of support any time you’re feeling overwhelmed by your financial problems and can support you in finding the right debt solution.

 If you are having trouble making a bill or credit card payment, try talking to your creditors.
-Most creditors will understand your situation and will work with you by extending your due date.
+Most creditors will understand your situation and work with you by extending your due date.
 The same may be true of your landlord.
-Just remember to make arrangements before your rent is due and keep your word.
+Just remember to have that discussion before your rent is due and keep your word.
 It’s important to correct the issue so that it’s not happening every month.

-Using a payday loan to help with your holiday spending is definitely not a good idea.
-But the truth is that payday loans are a problem that goes well beyond holiday expenses.
-People often rely on cash stores as a last resort to help pay for ordinary living expenses, like groceries, rent, and utilities.
-If this is the case, the likelihood of getting into a debt trap is extremely high.
-When many Canadians are living paycheque to paycheque, payday loans are not the answer.
+Using a payday loan is never a good idea.
+For people who regularly rely on cash stores and quick online loans, the likelihood of getting into a payday loan debt trap is extremely high.
+With so many Canadians already living paycheque to paycheque, payday loans are not the answer.